McGuire Kicks Off NYC Mayoral Campaign in Ad With Spike Lee

 The race also includes city Comptroller Scott Stringer, Brooklyn Borough President Eric Adams, former U.S. Housing and Urban Development Secretary Shaun Donovan and former members of de Blasio’s administration.
 Adams narrated his first mayoral campaign video, titled “Rise Up,” with a focus on combating police brutality against people of color.

-McGuire’s connections to Lee, who grew up in Brooklyn, aren’t new: His wife, Crystal McCrary McGuire, wrote a novel with Lee’s wife, Tonya Lewis Lee.
+McGuire’s connections to Lee -- who grew up in Brooklyn and whose films include 1989’s “Do the Right Thing” and this year’s “Da 5 Bloods” -- aren’t new: His wife, Crystal McCrary McGuire, wrote a novel with Lee’s wife, Tonya Lewis Lee.
 “Gotham Diaries,” published in 2004, is set in New York’s affluent Black social circles.
-Last month, ESPN showed McGuire and Lee celebrating with McGuire’s stepson, Cole Anthony, as he was drafted by the National Basketball League’s Orlando Magic.
+Last month, ESPN showed McGuire and Lee celebrating with McGuire’s stepson, Cole Anthony, as he was drafted by the National Basketball Association’s Orlando Magic.

 McGuire’s departure from Wall Street this year for his first political campaign leaves the industry with even fewer prominent Black banking executives.
 The percentage of Black workers inside Citigroup has fallen steadily over the past decade in the U.S., though the bank has pledged to make progress.